Loading...

 This method is a good option for larger orders, as it generally has a lower per-shirt price while maintaining a great intensity of colors.
 However, it can be more time-consuming and has a much higher initial setup cost than other methods, making it not so suitable for producing a few units.

-Direct to garment (DTG)
+Direct to Garment (DTG)

 Direct-to-garment (DTG) digital printing uses a specialized fabric printer — a bit like an inkjet computer printer — to transfer an image directly onto a textile.
 Because it uses a computerized image rather than a stencil, it’s excellent for producing photographic or highly detailed designs.